 Work Instruction Implementation

-Given the unique ability of work instructions to directly impact customers and their broad, plant wide usage, we’ll now focus on some simple guidelines for deploying them in your facility.
-Implementing work instructions using these key points will provide increasing value for your customer by helping you deliver better quality, more cost effectively.
+Given the unique ability of Work Instructions to directly impact customers and their broad, plant-wide usage, we’ll now focus on some simple guidelines for deploying them in your facility.
+Implementing work instructions using these key points will provide increased value for your customer by helping you deliver better quality, more cost-effectively.

 Written by Shannon Bennett